Our rabbitry is small for a reason!

 Our choice of the less common Lilac Breed of rabbit for this task is due to its compact size, sturdy constitution and calm, friendly personalities.
 Being pretty is just a bonus perk.

-We placed in the TOP 5 nationally in sweepstakes points for the past 8 years in a row!
-2012-2019
+From 2012-2019, we placed TOP 5 in national sweepstakes points for the past 8 years in a row!

 Since 2020 -we stepped back from showing due to personal health issues.

-We managed to place #6 in 2020 Sweepstakes: Out of 24 Open participants.
+Our Lilacs still managed to place #6 : Out of 24 Open participants.

-Please check 'Show, sales and policies' tab for updates.
+Please check 'Show, sales and policies' tab for Show updates and availability.

 Rarity of the Lilac Breed rabbit: